 James Lawrence aka The Iron Cowboy I watched “Iron Cowboy” the other day.
-For those of you not in the know, this is a documentary about James Lawrence and his attempt at a 50/50/50 which was to complete the equivalent of 50 Ironman triathlons, in 50 states in 50 days.
-2.4 mile swim, 112 mile bike ride, topped off with a 26.2 mile marathon, every single day, for 50 straight … [Read more...] about Is Your Business Made of Iron or Glass?
+For those of you not in the know, this is a documentary about James Lawrence and his attempt to complete the equivalent of 50 Ironman triathlons, in 50 states in 50 days.
+2.4 mile swim, 112 mile bike ride, topped off with a 26.2 mile marathon, every single day, for 50 straight days.
+My reaction was … [Read more...] about Is Your Business Made of Iron or Glass?

 Everything I know about business, I learned from Mike Mulligan Mike ran a small excavating business, many years ago in a big city (I don’t exactly remember which one) and then ended his career in the town of Popperville.
 He interacted with countless customers and worked alongside other contractors, where he was on sites that varied from residential houses, to large … [Read more...] about Everything I Know About Business, I Learned From Mike Mulligan